 He left the group a year later and moved back to Alberta.
 Soon, after losing interest in pursuing a short-lived art career, fellow ex-Weaver Alan Macleod moved to Canada, and Bourne and Macloed was formed. fter the album was re-released a year later with a pair of added tracks, he and Alan Macleod had left the group.

 With Bourne on guitars and fiddle and handling the bulk of the vocals and songwriting, and Macleod on bagpipes, they came up with a blend of traditional music straight from the Highlands, mixed with skittle, and roots sensibility.
-They worked their way from the parks of Sundrie, Alberta to becoming staples of the major folk music festivals.
+They worked their way from the parks of Sundrie, Alberta to become staples of the major folk music festivals.

-They released their first album - DANCE & CELEBRATE in 1990.
-The title track, "Ole Buffalo," and "The House" earned them a Juno Award for Best Roots Recording, leading to a deal with Attic.
-They recorded 1992's MOONLIGHT DANCERS with producer Brian Allen (Rose, Toronto).
-With the title track and the single, "Ship of Fortune," it's mix of roots and Celtic blends was again critically received, and earned a Juno for best roots album.
+They released their first album – DANCE & CELEBRATE in 1990.
+The title track, “Ole Buffalo,” and “The House” earned them a Juno Award for Best Roots Recording, leading to a deal with Attic.
+They recorded 1992’s MOONLIGHT DANCERS with producer Brian Allen (Rose, Toronto).
+With the title track and the single, “Ship of Fortune,” it’s mix of roots and Celtic blends were again critically received and earned a Juno for best roots album.
 1990 also saw them appear on a CBC compilation album with Kate & Anna McGarrigle.